ms264556/Hackery/pages/PfSenseLetsEncryptToRuckus.md

-# Push TLS Certificates to Ruckus ZoneDirector or Unleashed
+# Push TLS Certificates to Ruckus ZoneDirector / Unleashed

 There's no official API for pushing certificates to Ruckus ZoneDirector or Ruckus Unleashed.
 This is a pain.
 Free TLS certificates issued by [Let's Encrypt](https://letsencrypt.org) are only good for 90 days, so automation is key.